Glass: Composition, Types, Fractures and Examination

 Tempered (toughened) glass.
 Heat-treated to put the surface into compression.
 Roughly four to five times stronger than annealed glass.
 When it does break, the stored surface stress shatters the whole pane into small, blunt cubic fragments (dicing).
 Used in car side and rear windows, shower screens, glass doors, and most public-transport glazing.
 The dicing pattern is the diagnostic feature in vehicle break-in cases.

 Laminated glass.
 Two sheets of annealed glass bonded with a 0.38 to 0.76 mm polyvinyl butyral (PVB) interlayer.
 The glass cracks but the fragments stick to the PVB, so the pane stays in place.
-Standard for car windshields under AIS-001, and for bank counters, jewellery showcases and balcony glazing.
+Standard for car windshields (under IS 2553, the Bureau of Indian Standards specification for automotive safety glazing), and for bank counters, jewellery showcases and balcony glazing.
 The PVB layer holds tool-mark and DNA traces and is itself examined.

 Bulletproof glass.
 Multi-ply laminate of glass and polycarbonate, sometimes with an outer ceramic or sapphire layer for the highest threat ratings.
 Stops projectiles by spreading energy across the layers; the back face spalls fragments inward (the polycarbonate catches them).
 Tested under EN 1063 or NIJ levels.